-Application: EFM enumeration
+3.2 Application: EFM enumeration

-Without going into details (we refer to Reimers and Stougie's work [14] for that), the idea is to enumerate recursively pathways that correspond to EFM through the k-modules in the branch decomposition, i.e. the pathways of a k-module C, which is split into two k-modules A and B, can be computed from the pathways through A and B. The bad runtime bound arises from the fact that it is hard to bind the number of pathways through each k-module well enough.
+Without going into details (we refer to [19] for that), the idea is to enumerate recursively pathways that correspond to EFMs through the k-modules in the branch-decomposition.
+I.e., the pathways of a k-module C, which is split into two k-modules A and B, can be computed from the pathways through A and B. The bad runtime bound arises from the fact that it is hard to bound the number of pathways through each k-module well enough.

-Conclusion
+4 Conclusion

-In this article we have shown how we can use k-modules to measure how well connected sub-systems are to the rest of the network.
-Whereas this measure is similar to counting the number of metabolites on the boundary, it is stoichiometry-based and hence it smoothly deals with redundancies due to coupled metabolites.
+In this article we have shown how we can use k-modules to measure how well connected metabolic subsystems are to the rest of the network.
+While this measure is similar to counting the number of metabolites on the boundary, it is stoichiometry-based and hence it smoothly deals with redundancies due to coupled metabolites.

-By recursively decomposing a network using branch decompositions, k-modules give us a measure of modularity.
-Unfortunately, it is very hard to compute the best branch decomposition.
-Therefore, we use heuristics, such as the method by Poolman et al. [22].
-Although this method gives us a branch decomposition from which we can recognize familiar sub-networks, its branch width is not very small.
-In addition, the connectivity of many subsystems as annotated in the E. coli iAF1260 model is also very large compared with their size.
-Therefore, we conclude that the high branch width computed by our algorithm is probably not due to its lack of a quality guarantee, but because metabolic networks are not very modular (in the k-modules sense).
+By recursively decomposing a network using branch-decompositions, k-modules give us a measure of modularity.
+Unfortunately, it is very hard to compute the best branch-decomposition.
+Therefore, we use heuristics, such as the method by Poolman et al. [16].
+While this method gives us a branch-decomposition from which we can recognize familiar subnetworks, its branch-width is not very small.
+In addition, the connectivity of many subsystems as annotated in the E. coli iAF1260 model is also very large compared to their size.
+Therefore, we conclude that the high branch-width computed by our algorithm is probably not due to its lack of a quality guarantee, but because metabolic networks are not very modular (in the k-modules sense).

-Acknowledgements
+5 Acknowledgements